alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 ## Quick and dirty installation of Slicer

-You'll need to sponsor me via [GitHub Sponsors](https://github.com/sponsors/alexellis) at 25 USD / mo or higher.
-If you're already at this level.. then guess what?
-It's effectively free for you.
+You'll need a sponsorship as mentioned above.
+This is used to activate your Slicer installation.

-Within the sponsorship, you also get free access to K3sup Pro with its plan and apply features that take the output from Slicer and install a multi-master HA K3s cluster all in parallel.
+Within the sponsorship, you *also get* free access to K3sup Pro with its plan and apply features that take the output from Slicer and install a multi-master HA K3s cluster all in parallel.

 These instructions are quick - and dirty.
 More will follow, but the technical amongst us will have no issues overlooking this for now.